aucloud/aucloud.github.io/docs/Platform_Services/Compute/NSX-V to NSX-T Migration/prerequisites.md

 	* Firewall rules cannot use Virtual Machine objects - change Firewall Rules to IP Sets or Security Groups.
 Further details around NSX-T Firewalls found [here](./firewall_rules.md).
 - Named Disks
 	* 'Shared' Named Disks cannot be migrated - they need to be removed.
 Non-shared Named Disks are okay.
-- VMware Cloud Directory Availablility (VCDA) - Disaster Recovery (DRaaS)
+- VMware Cloud Directory Availability (VCDA) - Disaster Recovery (DRaaS)
 	* Virtual Machines that are Protected by VCDA need to have their protection remove and re-created.
 This has to happen if either the Source or Destination tenancy is about to under go NSX-V to NSX-T migration.

-## Important Cavets
+## Important Caveats

-- Data Protection wtih Veeam
+- Data Protection with Veeam
 	* Backups taken before migration will only be able to restored to a 'new' location post migration.
 This is due to new VCD object structure.
 	* Backups taken post migration will function normally.